 How does billing work with an out-of-state E-ZPass at the GWB?

 The PANYNJ gantry reads your transponder and records the toll.
 The toll data is sent to your home agency (e.g. PA Turnpike Commission for a PA E-ZPass), which debits your prepaid balance.
 You see the GWB charge on your home E-ZPass statement, alongside any other tolls.
-The transaction shows as a Port Authority toll at the relevant rate ($16.79 or $14.79 for a car).
+The transaction shows as a Port Authority toll at the full $23.30 car rate, since the discounted peak/off-peak rates are limited to NY and NJ accounts.